 Each property may be related to one or more other properties by a sub-property of relationship.
-Where it is stated that such a relationship exists, the two properties are defined such that whenever the sub-property is part of a property/value pair describing a resource, it follows that the resource is also described using a second property/value pair made up of the property and the value.
+Where it is stated that such a relationship exists, the two properties are defined such that whenever a resource is related to a value by the sub-property, it follows that the resource is also related to that same value by the property.

-Each syntax encoding scheme is a class (of literals).
+Each syntax encoding scheme is a class (of strings).

 Figure 3 - the DCMI vocabulary model